Nandan26/Referred/README.md

 ### Idea behind the project
 Tired of witing messages to the company employees of top product based companies for refferals and not hearing back from them ❌
-As company emplayee not able to keep up with the various messages for refferal ❌ and want to earn refferal bonus as well 😃
+As company employee not able to keep up with the various messages for refferal ❌ and want to earn refferal bonus as well 😃
 That was the reason to create this project...

 ### About